queryluke/masseffect-5e/static/data/rules/02-05-describe-your-character.md

 ---

 Once you know the basic game aspects of your character, it’s time to flesh him or her out as a person.
-Your character’s name, physical description and personality might be the first things that the other players at the table learn about you.
+Your character’s name, physical description, and personality might be the first things that the other players at the table learn about you.
 It’s worth thinking about how these characteristics reflect the character you have in mind.

 ### Your Character's Abilities